nansencenter/sea_ice_type_cnn_training/README.md

 # Execute the data building
 By just giving the full absolute address of the folder that contains all of the uncompressed .nc files of ASIP data, data building part of code is able to build the data based on those files and make them ready for further Machine learning training activities.

-This can be done writing this command:
+This can be done by writing this command:

 ```python
 python build_dataset.py /absolute/path/to/the/folder/of/input_files